 Some Concerns and Solutions to Telephone Based Parent Coaching

 - Concern: Some people feel safer letting themselves become emotional in the physical presence of another person.
 Possible Solution: And some people don’t like how vulnerable they feel when someone else can see them cry or turn red from anger or curl up in the fetal position.
 There is a great deal of freedom with being able to take your own form of self-expression without worrrying about how it looks to me or if it is in some way “ok”.
 For some, it’s a great idea to have a trusted friend or partner present during a call.
 This person is then there to provide silent support, including physical touch if requested, and to witness your work without having to be one talking you through it.
-This can be AMAZING and I highly recommend it for those wanting faster transformation.
+This can be AMAZING and we highly recommend it for those wanting faster transformation.

 What has research shown about the effectiveness of phone counseling?

 There have been many studies on telephone counseling over the past 15 years.
 A recent study in the Journal of Counseling and Development showed that people are generally more satisfied with phone counseling than face-to-face counseling.
 A much higher percentage (93% for telephone compared to 63% for face-to-face) said they would seek counseling again.
 It also found that more than half (58%) of people who had experienced both phone and in-person counseling preferred phone.
 Ready?
 Request your free consultation.

 Other studies found that people who are experiencing depression were less likely to drop out of telephone therapy and consistently showed improved mood.
 One such study was published in the Archives of General Psychiatry in 2005.